b-shears/Sweater-Weather/README.md

 ## Overview
 Welcome to Sweater Weather!
-This Ruby on Rails API application helps plan road trips.
-This app will allow users to see the current weather as well as the forecasted weather at the destination.
+This Ruby on Rails RESTful API that helps plan road trips.
+This app will allow users to see the the forecasted weather at the destination at the time of arrival.

-In this service-oriented architecture application, the (theoretical) front-end team will communicate with this back-end application through an API.
-Sweater Weather exposes the API that satisfies the front-end team’s requirements.
+In this service-oriented architecture application, the (theoretical) front-end team will communicate with this back-end application by making API calls.
+Sweater Weather exposes data in a JSON format, allowing users to create a new account, log-in, generate a unique API key, as well as show the travel time and forecasted weather at the destination.

-Along with seeing the weather forecast, users can create an account with a username and password that will generate a unique API Key.
-And users can login using a username and password.
-Once you are logged in, the application will show the user their API key.

 ## Table of Contents
 * [Overview](https://github.com/b-shears/Sweater-Weather/blob/main/README.md#overview)